 3. Schizophrenia

-4. Learning disorders
+4. Learning Disorders

 Learning disorders are a spectrum of disabilities that interfere with the three “R”s, reading, writing and arithmetic.
 While kids with autism will also struggle with learning, they are capable of intense focus and comprehension on a topic that interests them.
 Autism is a disorder of development that mainly involves social understanding, communication and repetitive routines or behaviors, including narrow and obsessive interests.

-5. Attention Deficit Hyperactive Disorder (ADHD)
+5. Attention Deficit Hyperactivity Disorder (ADHD)

 More from Center for Discovery: